microsoft/reverse-proxy/docs/docfx/articles/diagnosing-yarp-issues.md

 ## Using Telemetry Events

-The [Metrics sample](https://github.com/microsoft/reverse-proxy/tree/main/samples/ReverseProxy.Metrics.Sample) Shows how to listen to events from the different providers that collect telemetry as part of YARP.
+The [Metrics sample](https://github.com/microsoft/reverse-proxy/tree/main/samples/ReverseProxy.Metrics.Sample) shows how to listen to events from the different providers that collect telemetry as part of YARP.
 The most important from a diagnostics perspective are:

 * ForwarderTelemetryConsumer
 * HttpClientTelemetryConsumer

-To use eithe of these you create a class implementing IForewarderTelemetryConsumer, such as:
+To use either of these you create a class implementing IForwarderTelemetryConsumer, such as:

 ```C#
 public class ForwarderTelemetry : IForwarderTelemetryConsumer